Sheik-Umarr Mikailu Jah: Personal life

 In July 2006, he contracted Lassa fever encephalitis and was flown to Germany by his wife for medical treatment, initially thought to be suffering from cerebral malaria.
 After a short admission to the Munster University Hospital, where Lassa fever was diagnosed, he was transferred to Frankfurt University Hospital for high-level isolation intensive care.
 Jah remained in a coma from July to October 2006 and was discharged from hospital just before Christmas of that year.
 In January 2007, he began rehabilitation at Clinic Hilchenbach.
 Although he never fully recovered, he regained the ability to walk along the hallway, converse and use the computer.
 For 16 years, his wife Betti cared for him at their home in Lienen.
 During this period, under medical supervision, Jah made five more trips to Sierra Leone, with his last visit in 2017.
 His planned trip in 2020 was cancelled due to the COVID-19 pandemic.

 He died on 2 August 2024 at Klinikum Osnabrück following several large brain infarctions.
-He is survived by his wife Madam Betti Elisabeth Beckmann-Jah, together for 56 years, and their daughter Dr Hawanatu Bettina Daniela Jah, his son-in-law Prof Menno Roderick Smit and his grandchildren Malika Bae Amelia Smit-Jah, Kailu Fredrick Oleander Smit-Jah and Nyota Elisabeth Atlantis Smit-Jah, by his daughter Zainab Valerie Adenikeh Jah and his son-in-law Timothy Sean Naylor.
+He is survived by his wife Madam Betti Elisabeth Beckmann-Jah, together for 56 years, and their daughter Dr Hawanatu Bettina Daniela Jah, his son-in-law Prof Menno Roderick Smit and his grandchildren Malika Bae Amelia Smit-Jah, Kailu Fredrik Oleander Smit-Jah and Nyota Elisabeth Atlantis Smit-Jah, by his daughter Zainab Valerie Adenikeh Jah and his son-in-law Timothy Sean Naylor.
 Furthermore he is survived by several brothers, sisters, in-laws, nieces, nephews, colleagues, friends and relatives in his homes in Sierra Leone, Germany and abroad.
 He received a state funeral on 28 August 2024 in Freetown, which was followed by a laying out ceremony at Bo School on 29 August 2024 and burial on 30 August 2024 in Pujehun.